A Course in Interacting Particle Systems: Variations on the voter model

 \section{Variations on the voter model}

-Apart from the models discussed so far, lots of other interacting particle systems have been introduced ans studied in the literature to model a phlectora of phenomena.
+Apart from the models discussed so far, lots of other interacting particle systems have been introduced and studied in the literature to model a plethora of phenomena.
 Some of these behave very similarly to the models we have already seen (and even appear to have the same critical exponents), while others are completely different.
-In this and the next section, we take a brief look at some of these models to get an impression of the possibilities.
+In this and the next sections, we take a brief look at some of these models to get an impression of the possibilities.